A form of Vibrational Medicine

 Micro-Current Color-Light Non-Needle Acupuncture is part of our comprehensive acupuncture service.

 It is A vibrational Energy Medicine with low frequency microcurrents and LED color light therapy.
 A painless Modern Style Acupuncture without needles.
 It is comprehensive because it can address both physical, and the root cause of imbalance at the mental-emotional-spiritual levels.

-It is designed so that we can give you the best treatment, and use whatever modality we feel will help you achieve the best results without the limitations of insurance requirements.
+It is designed so that we can give you the best treatment that we feel will help you achieve the best results without the limitations of insurance requirements.